 As a “cradle Mennonite,” I grew up in Chesapeake, Virginia, the oldest of nine children.
 My ancestors were Mennonites from the Anabaptist movement, which started in Switzerland in 1525.
 They migrated from Europe to Pennsylvania in 1727.
 My Mennonite parents struggled to provide for us materially, and my father worked very hard.
 Unfortunately, my father grew lukewarm and critical of hypocrisy in our denomination.
 During my growing years, he hardly ever went to church (he returned to the Lord when I was eighteen, and at age ninety, he is still a faithful Mennonite), but my late mother always took us to church.
 I remember her singing and praying with us at bedtime every evening when I was a child.

 I enjoyed going to church, attending summer Bible school, and memorizing Scripture.
 I accepted Christ as my Savior at a revival meeting (meaning I was convicted of sin and sought forgiveness) when I was nine or ten and then was baptized with a group of my peers — in the name of the Father, the Son, and the Holy Spirit.
 My upbringing as a Mennonite taught me serious discipleship as obedience to the Word, following Jesus, nonconformity to the world, pacifism or conscientious objection to war (we called it non-resistance), and the importance of foreign missions.
-I have great appreciation for my Mennonite spiritual heritage and for those who nurtured me along
+I have great appreciation for my Mennonite spiritual heritage and for those who nurtured me along the way.

 When a cousin of my father, who was a missionary in Ethiopia and Tanzania, spoke at our church, I felt the call of God to mission in Africa.